GoPeaks.org | Mission

 First, from a business perspective, the existing practice of analytics lies in the advancement of data science (“what”) and software engineering (“how”), whereas the reasoning and logics of decision making (“why”) are relatively uninvolved.
 Big decisions are made on big reasons, rather than only big data or models.
 Prior to data and software is the understanding of a complex business problem, and articulation of it into a comprehensive analytic framework by considering multiple logics, perspectives, theories, and data sources.

 Second, from a knowledge perspective, it enables the accumulation of old knowledge and guides the discovery/creation of new knowledge.
-“Without a common framework to organize findings, isolated knowledge does not accumulate,” said Elinor Ostrom.
+“Without a common framework to organize findings, isolated knowledge does not accumulate,” said late Elinor Ostrom.
 Much of the scientific research (in business administration and academia in general) is conducted in silos, limited by training specialty, outlet focus, and elite journal incentives that emphasize coherence and novelty.
 Without integrating fragmented efforts together, it is difficult to timely bridge knowledge silos into comprehensive and accumulative analytic frameworks ready for analytics.

 GoPeaks seeks to (re)invent the incentives in its community to fill this gap.
 By organizing and synthesizing existing knowledge, mapping the complete knowledge frontiers, identifying knowledge gaps, and making this information highly accessible, this initiative seeks to form a shared knowledge navigation system to guide new knowledge creation activities.